wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 	    }
 	}

 The language plugin doesn't have any Vue component, so we don't have to create the **views** folder, but we need the **data** folder to save a characteristic image for the programming language.
-Let's pick as example for our *language.myawesomelanguage* plugin, an icon that we will save in the **data/img** folder:
+Let's pick as example for our *language.awesome* plugin, an icon that we will save in the **data/img** folder:

 .. image:: images/awesome.png
 	:align: center